FletchMcKee/liquid/README.md

 This is an optional value that is mainly provided for convenience.
 Most use cases will require some tint, so you can avoid applying an additional `background` modifier by setting everything in your `liquid` modifier.

+#### Saturation

+Adjusts the vibrancy of the sampled pixels.
+A value greater than 1f create more vibrant and vivid colors, while a value less than 1f creates duller more muted color.

 ## Limitations